 (d) Testing.
 Owner and Operator shall test the Coal in accordance with the procedures set forth in Schedule 5.

 (e) Determination of Actual Adjusted MMBtu.
 Within two (2) business days of the date of this Agreement Owner and Operator will work together in good faith to determine the amount of Coal stored at the Facility on the Effective Date.
 At the end of each calendar year Owner and Operator will work together in good faith to determine the amount of Coal then stored at the Facility.
-Based upon the beginning and ending inventories and the amount of Coal delivered to the Facility as determined under the Coal Supply Agreement, the Parties will determine the Coal (in tons) used by the Facility in that calendar year.
-Such Coal tonnage amount will be multiplied by 27 [(2000 lbs/ton) * (13,500 Btu/lb) * (1 MMBtu/1,000,000 Btu)] and then adjusted in accordance with the procedures set forth in Schedule 5 to determine the actual adjusted MMBtu (the "Actual Adjusted MMBtu") for such calendar.
+Based upon the beginning and ending inventories and the amount of Coal delivered to the Facility as determined under any Coal Supply Agreement or as otherwise calculated by the Parties, the Parties will determine the Coal (in tons) used by the Facility in that calendar year.
+Such Coal tonnage amount will be multiplied by 27 [(2000 lbs/ton) * (13,500 Btu/lb) * (1 MMBtu/1,000,000 Btu)] to determine the base MMBtu (the "Base MMBtu") and then such Base MMBtu shall be adjusted in accordance with the procedures set forth in Schedule 5 to determine the actual adjusted MMBtu (the "Actual Adjusted MMBtu") for such calendar.

 9.4.
 Delivery Points.
 The Electricity shall be delivered, or caused to be delivered, by Operator to the EDP.
 The Steam shall be delivered, or caused to be delivered, by Operator to the SDP.
 Coal shall be delivered, or cause to be delivered, by Owner to Operator at the CDP.